First, you have to identify memory or resource leak which you want to ignore. You can identify leak by:

 Use event handlers.

-procedure FilterLeaks(const AMemBlock: Pointer; const ABlockType: TBlockType;
+function FilterLeaks(const AMemBlock: Pointer; const ABlockType: TBlockType;

 const LeakDescription: String;